 - Stop replying to emails first thing.
 As soon as you start replying you’re using up your best few hours and you risk spending your highest energy on low-value tasks.
 You’ll also then and it harder to remain ‘self-directed’ for the rest of the day, as you’ve opened your cognitive door to other people’s needs.

 - Take more breaks.
 Just as your mental energy fluctuates predictably throughout the day (circadian rhythms), your energy also oscillates in 90-minutes cycles (ultradian rhythms).
 To stay at your best it’s important to have a break at least every 90 minutes.

 STEP 5: FOCUS YOUR ATTENTION

-- Finally, empty your mind regularly of all unattended tasks and mental clutter.
-Once a week, do a brain dump of all the unattended tasks in, or on, your mind.
-This exercise will help you focus on your MVTs and get them done quicker.
+- Empty your mind once a week of all unattended tasks and mental clutter.
+Do a ‘brain dump’ of all the unattended tasks in, or on, your mind.
+This exercise will help you focus, improve your sleep, and allow you to work smarter every day.

-- Figure out what you want, and the tasks or projects that get you there quickets
+- Figure out what you want, and the tasks or projects that get you there quickest.

-- Do your important work when your energy is high, and make time for energy renewal.
+- Do your important work when your energy is high, and make more time for energy renewal.